AWS Application Load Balancer – ALB

 • performs checks either using EC2 status checks or can use ELB health checks to determine the health of an instance and terminates the instance if unhealthy, to launch a new instance

-• can be scaled using manual scaling, scheduled scaling or demand based scaling
+• can be scaled using manual scaling, scheduled scaling, dynamic scaling (target tracking, step, simple) or predictive scaling

 • cooldown period helps ensure instances are not launched or terminated before the previous scaling activity takes effect to allow the newly launched instances to start handling traffic and reduce load